 When you accused me of dreaming up these things about Dad because I wanted to hurt you, I realized how much I’m over you.
 I don’t feel pain over your abandonment anymore and I don’t have any need for you to understand.
 I don’t want an apology and I don’t care if you believe me.

 If you came to your senses and suddenly saw the truth and admitted your gross error, I’d get no satisfaction from it.
 I hope, for your sake, that you do deal with your issues, but not so I can benefit from your healing.

 There is one thing I can think of that still angers me, but not because of how it affects me, but how it continues to harm others.
 You present yourself as an elegant woman of God, but you are rotten inside.
 You deceive all those people at church by the masks you wear.
 I’m saddened by how you use the adoration of those people to exploit them, the same way you did to me.

 I used to wish we could have an honest conversation, apart from the religious rhetoric that you like to spew.
 To do that, you’d first have to be honest with yourself and I don’t think you’d consider letting yourself see or hear the truth.
 I’ve accepted that we’ll never be mother and daughter again.

 So you’re wrong that I want to hurt you and Dad.
 I don’t feel any pleasure in hearing about the difficulties you and Dad are dealing with now.
 But if the truth causes you pain, that’s not my problem.
 If you wanted me to say better things about you, you should have been better parents.
 Neither of us can change the past, though you’d rather ignore it.

 I stayed silent for so many years out of a desire to protect both of you.
 I refuse to stay in the same dysfunctional role that I played most of my life.
-As your child, it was your job to protect me, not the other way around.
+As my parent, it was your job to protect me, not the other way around.
 I’m finished protecting you.